TeamRizu/outfox-wiki/content/dev/theming/Theming-1-Folders.md

 storing the file on memory all the time.
 <--->
 ## Other
-Contains special files, but also can contain other kinds of files that don't have a particular folder to reside in.
+An optional folder that contains special files, but also can contain other kinds of files that don't have a particular folder to reside in.
 {{</columns>}}
 {{<columns>}}
 ## Scripts